 There are two modes that Firewalla can connect to your network.
-Firewalla will work in either Simple Mode or DHCP mode.
-And most likely your router will work with one of these modes.
+Firewalla will work in either Simple Mode (Plug and Play) or DHCP mode.
+And most likely your router will work with one of these two modes.
 See: How does firewalla intercept traffic?

 This mode doesn't require any configuration change to your router.
 It relies on the ARP protocol to do all the magic.
-Unfortunately, this mode may not be compatible with all routers out there.
-We are working hard to make them work.
+Most routers should be compatible with this mode.

-LIST 1 : Following Routers are NOT compatible with Simple Mode (as of 1/2018).
+Following Routers are NOT compatible with Simple Mode (as of 4/2018).

 - 5268: May be compatible if disable monitoring of devices that look like 5268AC, or 5268